Martin Snyder: Charges and trial

 Snyder was charged with kidnapping Myrl Alderman and the attempted murder of Alderman, Etting, and his daughter, Edith, as well as California state gun violations.
 Snyder claimed that Myrl Alderman had a gun and shot at him first.
 He also said that Ruth Etting would not press charges against him because she was still in love with him.
 Snyder said he was drunk when he made the threatening calls to Etting and at that time, his intentions were to kill Etting and himself.

 During Snyder's trial for the attempted murder of Myrl Alderman, Etting and Alderman were married in Las Vegas.
 Snyder was found guilty and sentenced, but was released on appeal after a year in prison.
 In January 1940, he won a new trial, but was returned to jail in lieu of bail.
-In August 1940, Myrl Alderman asked the district attorney to drop further prosecution attempts against Snyder for the 1938 shooting.
+In August 1940, Myrl Alderman asked the district attorney to drop further prosecution attempts against Snyder for the 1938 shooting at Etting's request, wanting to move on with their lives.